mcv-m6-video/mcv-m6-2018-team8/README.md

 - Highway (Changedetection)
 - Fall
 - Traffic
-- Kitty (for the Optical Flow apporach)
+- Kitty (for the Optical Flow approach)